zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 _Other than_ the fact that _some aspects_ of these situations can be usefully _visualized_ as changes to a two-dimensional diagram depicting an area with a boundary, what do these situations have to do with each other?
 They don't.
 Countries aren't Bayesian networks.
 They just aren't.
 Why would you expect to understand a machine-learning concept by telling a story about national borders?

+[TODO: math of correct cognition can be mapped to a boundary, and so can a country]

 ------

-We're not done explaining the problem with unnautral categories yet.
-The gerrymandered _blegg\*_ boundary doesn't have the nice property of corresponding to the category labels in our nice factorized naïve Bayes model—but it still contains information.
-You can still do a Bayesian update on being told that an object belongs to the squiggly region in configuration space.
+So, that's what's wrong with the national-borders metaphor, but we haven't yet really explained the problem with "unnatural" categories—those that you would visualize as a squiggly, "gerrymandered" boundary.
+The squiggly _blegg\*_ boundary doesn't have the nice property of corresponding to the category labels in our nice factorized naïve Bayes model, but it still contains information.
+You can still do a Bayesian update on being told that an object lies within a squiggly boundary in configuration space.
+If that update eliminates half of your probability-mass, that's one information-theoretic bit, no matter how the category is shaped in Thingspace.

-[TODO Objection: but you can do Bayesian inference with the "gerrymandered" boundary!
-It still has a lot of mutual information with the data!
-Reply: but it increases the mean squared error of feature predictions.]
+If you only care about how much probability you assign to the _exact_ answer, then a bit is a bit.
+But if an approximate answer is approximately as good—if your answerspace has a metric on it, so that "approximate" can mean something—then some bits can be more valuable than others.

+Suppose some random variable $X$ is uniformly distributed on the set $\{1, 2, 3, 4, 5, 6, 7, 8\}$.
+You have the option of being told whether an observation $x$ is even or odd, or whether $x$ is greater or less than 4.5.
+Either way, you eliminate half of your hypotheses: the entropy of your probability distribution goes from $log_2 8 = 3$ to $log_2 4 = 2$.
+You've learned 1 bit.

+But if you learn whether $x$ is even or odd, your mean [squared error](https://www.benkuhn.net/squared/) only goes down from 10.5 to 10, whereas if you learn whether $x$ is 1–4 or 5–8, your mean squared error plummets to 2.5.
+By being compact, the "1–4 or 5–8" category system is much more useful for getting _close_ to the right answer than the "even/odd" category system, even though they both provide the same amount of information about the _exact_ answer.

+The same goes for natural categories _vs._ squiggly category "boundaries" in higher dimensions.

+[TODO: footnote or hyperlink calculations]

 ------

 [TODO Objection: but I assign utility to doing it this way.
 Reply: where would that utility function come from?]
+[TODO: this is a misunderstanding of what "utility" is.
+"Because of the feeling of importance she attached to that decision". vNM showed that their axioms plus preferences over lotteries imply behaving as if maximizing a utility function.
+It's not that an agent assigns utility to choosing this and such lottery; it's just that if it's behaving coherently, it has to act as if assigned utilities to the _outcomes within_ the lottery.
+Similarly, it would be weird and vacuous to assign utility to choosing a particular communication system, but we can look at what info the system is optimized to convey]
 [TODO: decision-determined problems]

 -----